 How much does it cost to get pre-approved?
 Nothing.

-One big caveat to this is that some lenders do charge an application fee in the event you continue into the full mortgage application process.
-We charge no application fee and application fees are growing more and more rare — but it’s something you should consider when choosing a lender for pre-approval.
+One big caveat is that some lenders charge an application fee if you continue into the full mortgage application process.
+We charge no application fee, and application fees are growing increasingly rare — but it’s something you should consider when choosing a lender for pre-approval.

 Will pre-approval hurt my credit?

 It depends on whether the lender runs a “soft” or “hard” credit check during pre-approval.
-Most lenders run “hard” checks, which do show up on your credit report and negatively impact your overall credit.
-However, some lenders, run a “soft” credit check, which makes no impact on your credit.
-Soft credit checks are very handy in cases like this, because they give lenders a fairly accurate picture of your credit and help you know where you stand earlier in the process, so that you can make some corrections if needed before fully committing to the process.
-This is why we encourage people who are starting to look for a home to get pre-approved earlier on in the process, since it’s a valuable tool and doesn’t hurt you—so long as the lender is running a soft check and not a hard one.
+Most lenders run “hard” checks, which appear on your credit report and negatively impact your overall credit.
+However, some lenders run a “soft” credit check, which does not impact your credit.
+Soft credit checks are very handy in cases like this because they give lenders a fairly accurate picture of your credit and help you know where you stand earlier in the process so that you can make some corrections before fully committing to it.
+This is why we encourage people starting to look for a home to get pre-approved earlier in the process, since it’s a valuable tool and doesn’t hurt you—so long as the lender is running a soft check and not a hard one.

 Does pre-approval commit me to a loan?

 No. We encourage you to get pre-approved whenever it feels most helpful to your decision-making process as you work towards purchasing a home.
-Pre-approval simply provides a clear picture of what you can afford and acts as a starting point to begin narrowing down affordable home buying options.
-It can even be helpful to get pre-approved earlier on in the process so we can identify any potential negative issues with the mortgage application and then offer strategies to resolve those problems while making every step easy to understand.
+Pre-approval provides a clear picture of what you can afford and is a starting point for narrowing down affordable home-buying options.
+It can even be helpful to get pre-approved earlier in the process so we can identify any potential negative issues with the mortgage application and then offer strategies to resolve those problems while making every step easy to understand.

-If you’re ready to get started, let’s begin with your pre-approval today.
-It’s always free, and you’ll get your official pre-approval letter instantly.
+If you’re ready to start, let’s begin with your pre-approval today.
+It’s always free; you’ll get your official pre-approval letter instantly.